Written by: Felicity Flores

 Predictions are made that Einstein’s IQ was around 160.
 If proved correct, it would make him smarter than about 99% of the population.

 But is this generally announced number correct?
-An article published in 2022 by a British newspaper, The Independent, says that It’s not known if Albert Einstein underwent an intelligence test.
+An article published in 2022 by a British newspaper, The Independent, says It’s not known if Albert Einstein underwent an intelligence test.

 Albert Einstein’s IQ - Overview